binita54/binita54/README.md

   React-based quiz app using country & capital data from a REST API.
 Features score tracking and clean UI.

 - 🔗 [**FamilyTravelTracker**](https://github.com/binita54/Family_Travel_Tracker)
   A backend web app built using Node.js, Express, and PostgreSQL.
-Users can input their name and travel destination via a form, which is then saved into a PostgreSQL database and displayed back as a  personalized travel message.
+Users can input their name and travel destination via a form, which is then saved into a PostgreSQL database and displayed back in a world map.

 - 🔗 [**SecretRevealer**](https://github.com/binita54/secret_revealer)
  A simple backend project using Node.js, Express, and body-parser that allows users to submit a secret through a form and get a confirmation in response.
 It’s part of my backend learning path where I practiced handling POST requests and form data.